neelblabla/transformers_for_time_series_forecasting/README.md

 # transformers_for_time_series_forecasting

-We reproduce results from the paper titled "A Time Series is Worth 64 Words: Long-term Forecasting with Transformers" in an attempt to harness the power of Transformer models for multivariate time series forecasting with a focus on improved efficiency and accuracy.
+We reproduce results from the paper titled "Expanding the prediction capacity in long sequence time-series forecasting" in an attempt to harness the power of Transformer models for multivariate time series forecasting with a focus on improved efficiency and accuracy.

-Link to the original paper - https://arxiv.org/abs/2211.14730
+Link to the original paper - doi.org/10.1016/j.artint.2023.103886

-Link to the original code - https://github.com/yuqinie98/patchtst
+Link to the original code - https://github.com/zhouhaoyi/Informer2020